intricatecloud/cs5356-docs/docs/unit-1-static-sites/static-sites.md

 Static websites are typically created using a combination of HTML files, CSS for styling, and JavaScript for interactivity.
 This section contains a brief overview of HTML & CSS, and how we'll be using it in the course.

+The following assumes that you understand how to write basic HTML ([w3schools guide](https://www.w3schools.com/html/default.asp) is great if you're starting from 0).

+By the end of this, you should:
+- see how HTML is similar to a Tree data structure
+- see how to use `div`'s as building blocks for the page
+- see how to define a row or a column using HTML & Bulma

 ## HTML

 ### HTML is a Tree of Elements

 HTML & CSS represent an implementation of Trees - the data structure.

 You define elements, and an element can be either a parent or a child of another element.

 ```html
 <!-- body would be the parent element of all elements on a page -->